Springer categories for regular centralizers in well-generated complex braid groups: Complex reflection groups, braid groups and braid groupoids

 That is, $x\in \Uu$ if no point of $\bbar{\LL}(x)$ is directly above $0$.
 This subset of $X/W$ is open and contractible (\cite[Lemma 6.3]{beskpi1}).
 It can be used as a fat basepoint for defining the braid group of $W$ (\cite[Definition 6.4]{beskpi1}).
 From now on we consider $B(W):=\pi_1(X/W,\Uu)$.

-Let $x \in X/W$, the points of $\bbar{\LL}(x)$ are ordered clockwise starting from ``right after noon'' (that is, points lying on the half-line $i\R_{\geqslant 0}$ will be at the end).
-Points with the same argument are ordered by increasing module.
-If $x\in V/W$, the sequence $(x_1,\ldots,x_k)$ of points of $\LLL(x)$ ordered in this way is called the \nit{cyclic support} of $x$ (\cite[Definition 11.8]{beskpi1}).
+Let $x \in X/W$, the points of $\bbar{\LL}(x)$ are ordered clockwise starting from ``right after noon''.
+In other words, we consider the argument of a point as an element of $[\pi/2,5\pi/2[$ and we order points by decreasing argument.
+Points with the same argument are ordered by increasing modulus.
+Following \cite[Definition 11.8]{beskpi1}, we define the \nit{cyclic support} of some $x\in V/W$ as the sequence $(x_1,\ldots,x_k)$ of points of $\LLL(x)$, ordered as explained above.

-\begin{rem} The set of points $x \in \Uu$ such that the points in the cyclic support of $x$ all have distinct arguments is dense in $X/W$.
-The ordering we choose allows us to define univalent desingularization, which preserves the ordering of the points of the cyclic support. \end{rem}
+\begin{rem} The set of points $x \in \Uu$ whose elements of the cyclic support all have distinct arguments is dense in $X/W$.
+The ordering we chose allows us to define univalent desingularization, which preserves the ordering of the points of the cyclic support. \end{rem}